-Move the selection with the arrow keys, select with space and confirm your choice by moving the selection to <OK> and press Enter.
+Move the selection with the arrow keys, select with Space and confirm your choice by pressing Enter.
 The next screen will allow you to fine tune the tests you want to run:

-Tests are grouped by categories, Expand/Collapse with Enter, select/unselect with space (also works on categories).
-Press S to select all and D to Deselect all the tests.
+Tests are grouped by categories.
+Expand/collapse with Enter, select/unselect with Space (also works on categories).
+Press S to select all and D to deselect all the tests.
+Press H to display a help screen with more keyboard shortcuts.